rancher/docs/content/rke/latest/en/config-options/audit-log/_index.md

       enabled: true
 ```

-When the audit log is enabled, you should be able to see the default values at `/etc/kubernetes/audit.yaml`:
+When the audit log is enabled, you should be able to see the default values at `/etc/kubernetes/audit-policy.yaml` (This is located at `/etc/kubernetes/audit.yaml` before RKE v1.1.0):

 ```yaml
 # Minimum Configuration: Capture event metadata.